Mathematical foundation of nonequilibrium fluctuation-dissipation theorems for inhomogeneous diffusion processes with unbounded coefficients: Model

 \end{itemize} \end{definition}

-Here the function $\phi$ is called the Lyapunov function.
-If $X$ is homogenous, then the regular condition (c) can be removed \cite{lunardi1998schauder}.
+Here the function $\psi$ is called the \emph{Lyapunov function}.
+If $X$ is homogenous, then the regular condition (c) can be removed \cite[Theorem 2]{lunardi1998schauder}.

-\begin{remark} The classical parabolic equation theory focused on the case when $b$ and $a$, together with all their spatial partial derivatives, are bounded and continuous \cite{friedman1964partial, stroock2006multidimensional}.
-In this case, the regular conditions (a),(c), and (d) are automatically satisfied.
-If we take $\phi(x) = 1+|x|^2$, then the regular condition (e) is also satisfied.
-Therefore, the regular conditions are much weaker than the requirements of the classical parabolic equation theory. \end{remark}
+\begin{remark} It turns out that the Schauder estimates for parabolic equations will play a crucial role in the proofs of the FDTs.
+In fact, the classical theory of Schauder estimates for elliptic and parabolic equations focuses on the case when $b$ and $a$ are bounded \cite{friedman1964partial, lieberman1996second}.
+If $b$ and $a$, together with all their spatial partial derivatives, are bounded and continuous, then the regular conditions (a), (c), and (d) are automatically satisfied.
+If we take $\psi(x) = 1+|x|^2$, then the regular condition (e) is also satisfied.
+The major reason for us to impose the regular conditions (a)-(e) is to ensure the Schauder estimates for parabolic equations with unbounded coefficients \cite{lunardi1998schauder, lorenzi2011optimal}. \end{remark}

-\begin{remark} If $X$ is homogenous, then $b$, $a$, and $r$ only depend on the spatial variable $x$ and thus the constants $\alpha$, $\lambda$, and $C$ do not depend on the time $T$.
-In this case, we do not need to fix the time $T$ and all the results of this paper will not change if we replace $T$ by $\infty$. \end{remark}
+\begin{remark} If $X$ is homogenous, then $b$, $a$, and $\eta$ only depend on the spatial variable $x$ and thus the constants $\alpha$, $\lambda$, and $C$ do not depend on the time $T$.
+In this case, we do not need to fix the time $T$ and all the results of the present paper will not change if we replace $T$ by $\infty$. \end{remark}

-In the following, unless otherwise specified, we always assume that the regular conditions are satisfied.
-For any $R>0$, let $\tau_R$ be the hitting time of the sphere $\partial B_R$ by $X$.
+In the following discussion, unless otherwise specified, we always assume that the regular conditions (a)-(e) are satisfied.
+For each $R>0$, let $\tau_R = \inf\{t\geq 0:X_t\in\partial B_R\}$ be the hitting time of the sphere $\partial B_R$ by $X$.
 Recall that the explosion time $\tau$ of $X$ is defined as